 By Heather Marr

 Thanks, Heather, for this great route along the San Francisco bayside north shore through Chrissy Field to the Golden Gate Bridge!
-I'm sure this article will start a run on orange wallpaint...
+I'm sure this article will start a stampede of people buying orange wallpaint...
 Also see Heather's more exotic route description for Montevideo Rambla Out-and-Back

 Pictures by the photographers at www.Pixelio.de (thanks!) and GoogleMaps StreetView

 It’s been over a year since I lived (and ran) in San Francisco, and because I’ve been residing in very flat Uruguay, there’s no way I could immediately start pounding the hills of my former city if I were to visit right now.
 If you’ve just arrived from a similarly vertically challenged locale, try the following route a time or two before tackling something more challenging.
 You might even want to take your camera.

 |Worth taking your camera?
 View from Fort Point.
 Photo by G. S. Rom|

 My favorite time to do this route is early morning.
 It always seemed that the winds were significantly weaker then.
 Plus, it’s just quieter.
 Sunset is gorgeous on the rare clear evening, but usually the fog starts rolling in at around 5 p.m. or so.
 If you go after dark, take a flashlight or wear a headlamp, as parts of this route are not always well lit.
 In general, temperatures in San Francisco are perfect for running: plus or minus 13 C or 55 F.

 Start at the west side of the Marina Green.
 If you’re driving, there’s a good chance that here you’ll find something quite precious in San Francisco: a free parking space with no time restrictions (well, provided you’re not there between 10 p.m. and 6 a.m.).
 There are also decent public restrooms right next to the Marina Yacht Harbor.